 Cellofoam produces Geofoam from 100% virgin polystyrene bead.
 Insecticide options are available.

 Please note Cellofoam North America Inc. is an expanded polystyrene foam manufacturer and not an engineering consulting firm.
 Thus, it is beyond our scope as a manufacturer of EPS Geofoam to provide design services on the specific use for our product.
 Users of our EPS Geofoam should consult with appropriate engineering experts to determine the exact type and specifications of EPS required for their project to meet structural and other design requirements, as well as jurisdictional building codes.

-We’re dedicated to manufacturing products that meet the highest standards of quality, functionality and affordability.
+We’re dedicated to manufacturing products that meet the highest standards of quality and performance.
 Need to know if Cellofoam’s products are right for your next project?
 Reach out to our team.